Geraldton - South

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Geraldton - South has 65 active public transport stops, all of which are bus stops.
+Geraldton-South has 65 active public transport stops, all of which are bus stops.
 These stops are served by 7 different routes that together offer 99 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 235 meters away from the nearest stop.
+The area's transport accessibility is rated as good, with residents on average being located 235 meters from the nearest stop.

-On average, there are 14 trips per day across all routes, equating to approximately one weekly trip per individual stop.
+On average, there are 14 trips per day across all routes, which equates to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport